ShuvraneelMitra/DeriBot-CPP/README.md

 3. `DERIBIT <id> get_open_orders` gets all the open orders on the account of this connection.
 The command can be further specialised as `DERIBIT get_open_orders <currency>`, `DERIBIT get_open_orders <instrument>` and `DERIBIT get_open_orders <currency> <label>`.
 **NOTE** To use this command you will have to modify your API key scope to have `trade:read` or `read_write`.

+4. `DERIBIT <id> modify <order_id>` allows you to modify the order with the given order ID.
+The order ID can be gotten either by noting it down from the received message while placing the order, or later can be retrieved using the `get_open_orders` command.